thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 ### 2025-07-11
 Bug: Fixed issue with saving CSVs with commas in the cell contents
-Bug: Fixed issue with remove_row_by_index decrementing the column count rather than row count
+Bug: Fixed issue with remove_row_by_index decrementing the column count rather than row count and reset_longest_value to update that
 New: Added functionality to compare number of rows between two CyberTable objects using < <= > and >=
 New: Added functionality to compare number of rows and the row contents between two CyberTable objects with == and !=
 New: Added functionality to calculate the modulus of a CyberTable row count using %